Nicole Brown, MS, PA-C

 Spending time with my family, reading, traveling

 Nicole completed her undergraduate work at Allegheny College where she earned her Bachelor’s degree in Psychology and Neuroscience and she is a 2011 graduate of the Philadelphia College of Osteopathic Medicine (PCOM) PA program.
 After graduation, she worked clinically as a hospitalist PA prior to moving to Pittsburgh in the summer of 2012.
 Since 2012, Nicole's clinical work has been in emergency medicine at Magee-Womens Hospital of UPMC.
-Nicole accepted an assistant professor position at Chatham University in August 2015 and served as a full-time PBL facilitator until January 2017 when she took on her current role as the program’s Skills Coordinator.
+Nicole accepted an assistant professor position at Chatham University in August 2015 and served as a full-time PBL facilitator until January 2017, when she took on the role as the program's Skills Coordinator.
 Nicole is passionate about teaching students the hands-on skills needed to succeed as practicing Physician Assistants.
 In January 2022, Nicole became the Associate Director of Curriculum & Instruction for the program.
 Nicole’s research agenda focuses on emergency medicine, OB/GYN emergencies, and medical simulation training as part of PA education.

 - MS in Physician Assistant Studies, Philadelphia College of Osteopathic Medicine (Philadelphia, PA), 2011